mcanyucel/Mini-Spotify-Controller/README.md

 * Microsoft.Xaml.Behaviors.Wpf: A great library for WPF behaviors (mainly used for binding commands to event handlers).

 ## New Features

+### 1.1.3

+* Added randomizer feature.
+See above for details.
+* Fixed a bug where the image cover art was updated every second (which was not necessary).

 ### 1.1.2